bill-c-martin/bill-c-martin.github.io/_posts/blog/2018-03-17-The-Evolution-of-Me-as-a-Developer.md

 The year of great humbling.

 - **Day 1:** Man, I am the man!
-Done graduated college and got an enterprise-level gig <3
+Done graduated college and got an enterprise-level gig. <3
-- **Day 5:** Holy crap am I in over my head
+- **Day 5:** Holy crap am I in over my head.
-- **Day 50:** These SQL queries and web applications are amazingly complex
+- **Day 50:** These SQL queries and web applications are amazingly complex.
-- **Day 90:** I still feel like a n00b developer
+- **Day 90:** I still feel like a n00b developer.
-- **Day 180:** I build my first stand alone application"
+- **Day 180:** I build my first stand alone application".
-    + It's a quoting tool for the internal rate analysts to test their rating with
+    + It's a quoting tool for the internal rate analysts to test their rating with.
     + Turns out, this greatly expanded how much they could test, and probably has saved them thousands of hours over the years.
     + This is probably my oldest proud moment.
 This application *is still used to this day*.
 And they still love it.